Condensed Sets via free resolutions: Preliminaries and notations

 We will consider an essentially small category $\Sets$ of sets such that, if $S$ is in $\Sets$, so it is the set of its parts $\cP(S)$.
 For example, if $\kappa$ is an uncountable strong limit cardinal, we can consider the category of sets with cardinality strictly smaller than $\kappa$ (see remark 1.3 in \cite{CS}).
 All the other categories, such as the categories of topological spaces, $\Top$, and compact Hausdorff spaces, $\CH$, will be considered with underlying sets in $\Sets$.

 Given a topological space $X$, we will denote by $|X|$ the underlying set, and equally $|f|:|X|\to |Y|$ for any $f:X\to Y$ continuous map.
-We will consider also $j_X:|X|\to X$ the (continuous) map given by the identity as sets.
+We will also consider $j_X:|X|\to X$ the (continuous) map given by the identity as sets.